Hostel Rules and Regulations – Don’t Be THAT Traveller

 Are Hostels Safe?

-Now I am not accusing every traveller of being a thief, just have your wits about you and be wise.
-Tips – don’t leave out anything you want to keep from going walkies.
+This doesn’t mean every traveller is a thief, you just have your wits about you and be wise.

-Most hostel buildings have call features at their front door to avoid anyone walking in and out.
-We’ve left our larger rucksacks in cloakrooms for days while out hiking and never faced any issues to do with security.
+Most hostel buildings have security call features at their front door to avoid anyone walking in and out.

 You can read individual hostel reviews on the likes of Hostelworld which will help you also make a decision about each one.